telerik/blazor-docs/components/grid/grouping/aggregates.md

 * [`GroupHeaderTemplate`]({%slug grid-templates-group-header%}) of a `GridColumn` - a header in the respective column that renders when the grid is grouped by that column.
 The `Value` field in the context carries the current group value.
 * [`FooterTemplate`]({%slug grid-templates-column-footer%}) of a `GridColumn` - a grand total row of footers for the entire grid.

-## Aggregates Value
+## Access The Aggregate Values

+You can access the aggregate values through the template `context`.

+In all templates, you can access the aggregate values available for the column, in which the template is nested.

-Use the aggregate result in the templates that support it.
-The templates receive a `context`, which is a data item object from the Grid `Data`.
-Through the `context` you can access the aggregates for the respective field.
-The `context` has an `AggregateResults` property.
-In the `GroupFooterTemplate` and in the `GroupHeaderTemplate` the `AggregateResults` property is of a type Dictionary and you can access the aggregates available for each field in the Grid.
+In both the `GroupHeaderTemplate` and the `GroupFooterTemplate`, the `context` has an `AggregateResults` property of a type Dictionary.
+This allows you to access the aggregates available for each column in the Grid.

 ## How to Enable Aggregates